alleyinteractive/irving/components/menuItemStatic/readme.md

 ## MenuItemStatic component

-Example use of MenuItem component.
+Example use of MenuItemStatic component.

 ```jsx
 <MenuItem />